cliffcolvin/combat-utility-belt/README.md

 * Concentrator
 * Mighty Summoner

 # Installation
 ~~Simply wrap the belt around your waist and affix the clasp.~~

 1. Navigate to the Foundry Setup screen and click on the Modules tab
-2. Click Install Module and look for Combat Utility Belt
+2. Click Install Module and paste this manifest URL: `https://github.com/cliffcolvin/combat-utility-belt/releases/latest/download/module.json`
 3. Once the Combat Utility Belt is installed, open your desired world and ~~wreak havoc on your players~~ navigate to the **Settings > Manage Modules** and enable the module then **Settings > Module Settings** and enable the gadget settings you want!

 # Gadgets
 <details>